 The District typically reimburses the County of Santa Barbara for a share of County overhead and other services costs.
-For the year ended June 30, 2019, the County of Santa Barbara was paid \$57,112 for allocated overhead costs.
+For the year ended June 30, 2020, the County of Santa Barbara was paid \$19,254 for allocated overhead costs.

-The District has one lease outstanding at June 30, 2019 with the County of Santa Barbara for the Casa Nueva building, with a 30-year term, and total minimum remaining payments of \$3,365,304, respectively (see Note VI).
-The District also previously leased the Aegis building, but this was amended during the fiscal year to terminate the lease early on December 31, 2017.
+The District has one lease outstanding at June 30, 2020 with the County of Santa Barbara for the Casa Nueva building, with a 30-year term, and total minimum remaining payments of \$3,122,029, respectively (see Note VI).
+See Note XIV for discussion of an amendment to this lease subsequent to June 30, 2020.